The Bible has the answer for everything in life. All we need to do is search the scriptures.

 Tithing – Should Christians tithe?

-Yes.
-You should tithe.
+With that said, the Biblical truth is that, yes, Christians should tithe.
 Tithing is not just for Jews, or for certain believers, it is for all believers.
 Abraham shows us the timeless principle of tithing way back in Genesis – long before the Law.

 Gen. 14:20 “And blessed be the most high God, which hath delivered thine enemies into thy hand.
 And he gave him tithes of all.”